ulrichdohou/k8s-orsys-ube/nginx/README.md

 # NGINX Deployment Guide

-This guide provides step-by-step instructions for deploying an NGINX application in a Kubernetes cluster, configuring autoscaling, and ensuring smooth updates with a RollingUpdate strategy.
+This guide provides step-by-step instructions for deploying an NGINX application in a Kubernetes cluster, configuring autoscaling, and managing updates with a RollingUpdate strategy.

 ---